 Waipakihi River – Kaimanawa Forest Park

-We had van camped overnight in the rather marvellous (and free) DOC campsite beneath Mount Urchin.
+We van camped overnight in the marvelous DOC campsite beneath Mount Urchin.
 It was packed with around 15 vans and cars.
 We were hiking the Waipakihi after a pretty grueling 3 days on the Round the Mountain (Ruapehu) track, so we allowed ourselves a lie-in, and a magnificent breakfast.

 We stopped for the obligatory photos at the trig and decided on our next move.
 This week we’d seen gale force winds on Ruapehu, and it was the same on Mount Urchin.
 A quick check on the weather earlier had told us that the winds were due to subside tomorrow, so we decided to go down to the Waipakihi river and walk to the hut and return on the exposed ridge of the Umukarikari track.

 We walked across the tops from Urchin trig for about 30 minutes until the track divided, then began the very steep descent down to the Waipakihi river.